zinguala/DevSecOps12_FinalProject/README.md

 - start the minikube: “minkube start”

-2) now we will add the user for ansible ssh connection:

-- “sudo adduser username”

-- sudo visudo : add the user under  # User privilege specification – “username ALL=(ALL:ALL) ALL”

-- add username to sudoers group: “sudo usermod -aG sudo username”

-- check group of username : 'groups username'

 3) Next install nginx for port forward from our web-machine-ip:5005 to our deployment’s loadbalancer nodeport: